The OFSI Changes: 9 Common Questions Letting Agents Ask

 Have more questions about the OFSI changes for letting agents?

-These changes will significantly impact how letting agents remain compliant.
+These changes significantly impact how letting agents remain compliant.
 We appreciate that you may have further questions on this topic.
 If you’re an FCS subscriber you will have access to [ which gives you access to] our AML Hotline, where experienced, industry-specific compliance professionals are just a phone call away to answer any queries you may have.

 Upcoming Webinar